The DOs AND DON’Ts of detangling

 Have you been blessed by a full head of knotty hair?
-Have you googled for advises and hunt for the right professional tools, but are not the wiser?
+Have you googled for advice and hunted for the right professional tools, but are none the wiser?

-It is time The Knot Dr to step in: Let’s go back to the essentials!
+It's time for The Knot Dr to step in: Let’s go back to the essentials!

 When wet, hair is more flexible and therefore easier to brush.
 However wet hair is still prone to breakage if brushed too harshly or with an old brush with stiff bristles.
 It is however marginally more difficult to remove knots when hair is dry and it will take more time and patience to go through a full head of hair.